clearlydefined/service/docs/typescript-migration.md

 - `exactOptionalPropertyTypes: false`
 - `noPropertyAccessFromIndexSignature: false`

-We also set `verbatimModuleSyntax: false`, overriding the `node-ts` default.
-Without this, all our CommonJS `require()` calls would be errors.
-Once we migrate imports, we can flip it back.

 Other settings: `resolveJsonModule: true` (we import JSON in a few places).

 The `include` array uses glob patterns (`business/**/*.{js,d.ts}`, etc.) so new files are picked up automatically — no need to add individual entries.